FractalFir/wrapped_mono/README.md

 - [X] Automatically implement interop helper traits for any structs made from other types implementing the helper traits.
 - [X] Pass back and forth simple rust enums.
 - [X] Implement C# method as internal calls to Rust code.
 - [X] Automatically register all references to managed objects from rust code.
-Every reference to an object in rust code is registered, and Garbage Collector is automaticaly informed when it can and can't run.
+Every reference to an object in rust code is registered, and Garbage Collector is automatically informed when it can and can't run.
-- [X] Load custom conifg files.
+- [X] Load custom config files.
 ## WIP features
 - [ ] Profiler - get useful insights about how your C#/F# assembly runs - which objects are created, how often is each method called(Already supports couple different events, but contains some bugs)
 - [ ] Assembly Metadata Access - Works, but is not finished.